oakleywindiate/neumorphic-design-part-one/README.md

 ## Overview

-A dive into Neumorphic design thoery focused on recreating the fundemental elements of the design.
+A dive into Neumorphic design theory focused on recreating the fundemental elements of the design.

 #### Technologies Used